nicholaswilde/recipes/docs/sauces-and-dressings/cook's-country-perfect-pesto.md

 ### Step 3

 Process Parmesan in food processor until finely ground, about 30 seconds; transfer to medium bowl.
-Process garlic, pine nuts, basil, salt, and remaining oil in now-empty processor until smooth, about 1 minute, scraping down sides of bowl as needed.
+Process garlic, pine nuts, basil, 3/4 tsp salt, and remaining oil (11 Tbsp) in now-empty processor until smooth, about 1 minute, scraping down sides of bowl as needed.
 Transfer pesto to bowl with Parmesan and stir to combine.
-Serve
+Serve.

 ### Step 4